Finite Automata Encoding Piecewise Polynomials: Preliminaries

-We say that a relation $R$ is FA--recognizable if $\otimes R$ is a regular language over the alphabet $\Sigma_\diamond ^k \setminus \{\left(\diamond, \dots, \diamond\right)\}$.
+It is said that a relation $R$ is FA--recognizable if the language $\otimes R$ is regular.
 One can think of a finite automaton recognizing $\otimes R$ as a read--only $k$--tape Turing machine with the input $w_i$ written on the $i$th tape for each $i=1,\dots,k$ and $k$ heads moving synchronously from the left to the right until the whole input is read.
 After that the input is either accepted or rejected.
-Such an automaton is called a $k$--tape synchronous finite automaton.
+Such automaton is called a $k$--tape synchronous finite automaton.